samunaai/tuunv2/README.md

 ## 3. Argo

+The Argo Workflows [quickstart page](https://github.com/argoproj/argo-workflows/blob/master/docs/quick-start.md) provides useful steps to get argo workflows working.
+Here are some helpful notes to provide you with additional installation advice:

 - `kubectl create ns argo` && `kubectl apply -n argo -f https://raw.githubusercontent.com/argoproj/argo-workflows/master/manifests/quick-start-postgres.yaml` :  If Argo server is running correctly, when we run `kubectl get pods -A`, there should be 4 pods running under the namespaces argo.
 It is okay if these pods restart a few times, but they should all be up and running within ~2-5 minutes.
 Otherwise there may be an error.

     > <img width="800" alt="argo" src="https://user-images.githubusercontent.com/22077758/167264108-3b8f26ee-1be5-4362-a6c2-39e0a5ab09ce.png">